+Most times, cardiovascular disease is self-inflicted through poor diet, high stress and, I would argue, the lack of loving, nurturing relationships.
 In this video, I explain how a loss of a partner, a bad breakup or an all-around "heartbreak" plays a role in cardiovascular heath.

 Another risk factor that is often overlooked is menopause.
 Menopause, and its accompanying drop in heart-protecting estrogen, increases the risk for heart disease.
 Early menopause (starting at age 45 or younger) is a risk factor.
 Researchers found in an 8-year study that women who enter menopause early were twice as likely to suffer from heart disease and stroke.

 CLICK HERE to learn more about the products discussed in this video.

 The statements and products referred to throughout this site have not been evaluated by the FDA.
 They are not intended to diagnose, treat, cure or prevent any disease.
 They are the expressed opinion of John Gray for the sole purpose of educating the public regarding their health, happiness and improved quality of relationships.
 Individual results may vary.
 Seek the advice of a competent health care professional for your specific health concerns.